 \subsection{Models with variable $p_{\rm DM}(r)$, $q_{\rm DM}(r)$}

 The best-fitting models with constant $p_{\rm DM}$, $q_{\rm DM}$ generally succeed in replicating the full DF of the data.
-There is a small deviation of the 2D stellar density distribution constructed from the data and the model.
-This deviation is not statistically significant, but becomes noticeable when we evaluate the flattening of the stellar halo ($q_{\rm star}$) along the iso-density contours as shown in the right panel of Fig.~\ref{fig:modelSB}.
+There is a small deviation between the 2D stellar density distribution constructed from the data and the model.
+This deviation is not statistically significant, but it becomes noticeable when we evaluate the flattening of the stellar halo ($q_{\rm star}$) along the iso-density contours, as is shown in the right panel of Fig.~\ref{fig:modelSB}.